 XRNAX is a method for “unbiased” purification of protein-crosslinked RNA, which can be used to help probe and understand protein-RNA interactions.
 For this analysis, we will need to load a custom workflow.
 This workflow searches the database with mass offsets that correspond to crosslinked RNA fragments.
 One can alternatively perform a fully open search (with the mass window set to -150, +1000 Da) as was done in the publication (citation below).
 However, mass offset searches are faster and more sensitive than performing a full open search, with the limitation that you can only find peptides with mass shifts specified in the offset list.

 This tutorial will use ‘XRNAX-MassOffset’ workflow to search a single .mzML spectral file of RNA-crosslinked tryptic peptides from an MCF7 cell line, acquired on a QExactive HF.
 Original publication: Trendel, Jakob, et al. “The human RNA-binding proteome and its dynamics during translational arrest.”
 Cell 176.1-2 (2019): 391-403.
-The files you will need for this tutorial can be found in this Dropbox folder.
+The

 - Load a custom workflow

 - Examine the results

 On the Workflow tab, select ‘XRNAX-MassOffset’ from the workflow dropdown menu and press ‘Load’.
 Drag and drop or use ‘Add files’ to input the file 20160530_QE1_JT_XRNAXpep_Trp_hydro.mzML.

 You can download a human protein database file using FragPipe.
 On the Database tab, click the ‘Download’ button.
 Follow the prompts to use the default settings (reviewed human sequences with common contaminants).